- Essential oils for acne have antibacterial and anti-inflammatory properties to help treat and prevent breakouts

 Essential oils contain a wide variety of organic compounds with anti-inflammatory and bactericidal properties.
 When applied topically, they can kill or inhibit the formation of acne-causing bacteria, reduce the inflammation of acne lesions and accelerate healing.

-With the exception of tea tree oil, few oils have yet undergone in-depth clinical trials.
-However, what studies have been conducted suggest that many of them are viable acne treatments with observable benefits for acne-prone skin.
+With the exception of tea tree oil, few oils have undergone in-depth clinical trials.
+However, what studies have been conducted suggest that many of them are viable acne treatments with observable benefits.

 The use of these oils in acne treatment is also backed by a wealth of anecdotal evidence.
-They are regarded as a gentler and similarly effective alternative to medicated acne creams, which often contain harsh ingredients that may cause irritation.
+They are regarded as a more gentle, natural and comparable alternative to medicated acne creams, which often contain harsh ingredients that can cause further irritation.

 How fast do they work?

-Anecdotal reports suggest that the application of these oils can provide a mild but noticeable reduction in acne severity after as little as one week.
-Significantly more time is typically needed for more dramatic results to show.
+Anecdotal reports suggest the application of these oils can provide a mild but noticeable reduction in acne severity after as little as 1 week; significantly more time is typically needed for greater results.

 Can essential oils treat acne scars?

-The degree to which essential oils contribute to reducing acne scarring is unknown, and has not yet been studied in depth.
+The degree to which essential oils contribute to reducing acne scarring is unknown, as there is a paucity of clinical studies on the topic.

 Best Essential Oils to Treat Acne

 The most effective essential oils for acne treatment are those with pronounced antibacterial and anti-inflammatory effects.
-Certain oils, such as clary sage oil, also have hormonal effects that may contribute to reducing the severity of breakouts.
+Certain oils, such as clary sage oil, can have a balancing effect on hormones which can aid in reducing the severity of breakouts.

 Clary sage oil